gertingold/tools4scicomp/manuscript/git.rst

    [dev 01dc5a1] repetitive output of message
     1 file changed, 2 insertions(+)
    $ git checkout master
-   Zu Branch 'master' gewechselt
+   Switched to branch 'master'
-   Ihr Branch ist auf demselben Stand wie 'origin/master'.
+   Your branch is up-to-date with 'origin/master'.
    $ git checkout dev
-   Zu Branch 'dev' gewechselt
+   Switched to branch 'dev'

 The situation is different if we do not commit the changes.
 In the following example, we have implemented the repetitive output by means of a for loop